 Field Excursion I, II (Geology),6times,Students observe the outcrops in the field, and compare the real geological structure with the results done as the exercises.
 Two excursions on the different locations are conducted.

 Presentation,2times,Students make presentations what they learned in the excursion and analysis.
 Seismic Survey (Geophysics),2.5times,Along the Kamo river side, the seismic refraction survey is conducted.
-The data acquired is analyzed using the quotstripping methodquot, and used for estimating the subsurface

 Continue to 資源工学フィールド実習(2)